PShru2000/Implementation-of-Reinforcement-Policies-in-Gridworld/README.md

 - **Windy Gridworld Domain:** Implementing the Windy Gridworld environment, incorporating specific dynamics such as variable wind strength across the grid that influences the agent's movement.

-- **TD Learning Methods:** Implementing and integrate a suite of TD learning methods to navigate and solve the Windy Gridworld problem, including:
+- **TD Learning Methods:** Implementing and tesing the effectiveness of TD learning methods to navigate and solve the Windy Gridworld problem, including:

-On-policy Monte-Carlo control for ε-soft policies
+  - On-policy Monte-Carlo control for ε-soft policies

-SARSA (on-policy TD control)
+  - SARSA (on-policy TD control)

-Expected SARSA
+  - Expected SARSA

-n-step SARSA with n set to 4
+  - n-step SARSA with n set to 4

-Q-learning (off-policy TD control)
+  - Q-learning (off-policy TD control)

-Optional: Dynamic programming to provide an upper bound on performance
+  - Optional: Dynamic programming to provide an upper bound on performance